naeimzarei/fashionxproject/deliverables/functional-spec/functional-spec.md

     * Footer for fashionxproject should be present on all influencer pages.
     * All of the following must be present in all pages except the home page: About Us, Sign Up to Newsletter, Privacy Policy, Terms of Service, Cookie Policy
 3. Error pages
-    * Such as 403 or 500 errors
+    * Making these error messages user friendly
     * Pages for each of these errors under /app/views/errors
-    * Making these error messages user friendly
 4. MongoDB Atlas integration
     * Set up credentials for MongoDB Atlas
     * Create collections